Risk Management

 table showing maximum losses for various account sizes

-Can you sleep at night knowing that you have $2,000 on the line?
-Would you be a better trader if you only risked $1,000?
+Can you sleep at night knowing that you have $200 on the line?
+Would you be a better trader if you only risked $100?
 Only you know the answer.
+One of the main issues when trading is that traders put on too much risk, get scared and then don't follow their trading plan.

-People generally need time to work their loss acceptance amounts up.
-For instance, if you are new to trading with a $10,000 account, loosing $200 on one trade may seem like a lot of money to risk.
-If this is true for you, drop down to the $50 to $100 level until you feel comfortable risking this much per trade.
+Traders generally need time to work their loss acceptance amounts up.
+For instance, when you are new to trading and have a $10,000 account, loosing $200 on one trade may seem like a lot of money to risk.
+When this is true for you, drop down to the $50 or $100 level until you feel comfortable risking this much per trade.
 Only increase your level of risk once you become comfortable.

 To protect your trading account, you should not go beyond the 2% per trade or the 6% total risk limits.